 When shopping for VPNs, check that they cover China – as many free options do not.

-Chinese hospitals can be crowded and daunting, but most major cities also have specialized hospitals catering to foreigners living and working in the country.
+Hospitals in China can be daunting and crowded, however, most of the main cities possess specialized hospitals that cater to foreigners working and living in the country.

-Also be aware that conventional western service is hard to come by.
-Don’t be surprised if your starter, main, and dessert all arrive at once while your friend still waits for their first dish.
+Be aware of the fact that traditional western service is difficult to come by.
+Do not get surprised in case your starter, main as well as a dessert all appear once while the other person with you is still waiting for their very first dish.

 Reviews of Leisure's Referral Service